inkarkat/test/.github/pull_request_template.md

----
-name: Default pull request
-about: Some generic change
-title: ''
-labels: ''

----
 ### Please check if the PR fulfills these requirements
 - [ ] The commit message follows our guidelines
 - [ ] Tests for the changes have been added (for bug fixes / features)